PS5 restock update today — track now on Twitter, Walmart, Best Buy and more

 PS5 restocks seem to be getting less frequent in recent weeks, after a March full of stock so far April has been a quieter month much to the frustration of the thousands of gamers still desperate to secure Sony’s next-gen machine.

-Jake Randall, YouTuber and full-time PS5 stock tracker, is suggesting that Target may have a restock of the console this week.
-Based on past drops, this restock would likely take place on Thursday, April 22.
-Furthermore, Jake's sources have indicated that a drop today (April 21) would be unlikely.
+Unfortunately, it's looking like it could be another quiet week in terms of PS5 restock.
+YouTuber and PS5 stock tracker Jake Randall did previously hear reports that Target could have a restock of the console this week, however, his latest information pours cold water on that idea.
+There's still a chance Target could restock today (April 22) but it seems far less likely than it did at the start of the week.

-Otherwise, we’re looking at a potential Best Buy drop this week, as the retailer has now gone three weeks in a row without restocks.
-We’re hoping that streak isn't extended into a full month.
-If the electronics retailer does restock this week, it’ll almost certainly be on Friday (April 23).
+We're also hoping that Best Buy might drop this week, as the retailer has now gone three weeks in a row without a restock.
+Fingers crossed that streak isn't extended to a full month.
+If the retailer does restock this week, it'll almost certainly be tomorrow (April 23).

 Amazon PS5 restock date